 Sea Change Yoga teacher Anna Lee sat down to interview her former student Emily.
-Emily was a Sea Change Yoga student who was just recently released from the Southern Maine Women’s Re-entry Center, where she took yoga classes twice each week with Sea Change.
-Emily is also the second recipient of Sea Change Yoga’s Teacher Training Scholarship and recently became certified for Yin Yoga and Mindfulness Meditation.
-Emily hopes to complete her Level One Reiki as well as her Yoga Alliance Two Hundred Hour yoga teacher training in the near future with plans to teach yoga and meditation to others who are incarcerated.
+Emily is a Sea Change Yoga student who has just recently been released from the Southern Maine Women’s Re-entry Center, where she took yoga classes twice each week with Sea Change.
+Emily is also the second recipient of Sea Change Yoga’s Teacher Training Scholarship and recently became certified for Yin Yoga and Mindfulness Meditation with Sagel Urlacher.
+Emily hopes to complete her Level One Reiki as well as her Yoga Alliance Two Hundred Hour yoga teacher training in the near future, with plans to teach yoga and meditation to others who are incarcerated.

 Here are some things Emily shared in her conversation with Anna.